J. D. Hammer: Philadelphia Phillies (2017–2021)

 On July 26, 2017, the Philadelphia Phillies traded sidearm reliever Pat Neshek and cash to the Rockies in exchange for three prospects: Hammer, Alejandro Requena, and Jose Gomez.
-Hammer was assigned to the Class A-Advanced Clearwater Threshers of the Florida State League (FSL), becoming a bullpen staple with a 2–0 record and a 0.57 ERA in 12 appearances.
+Hammer was assigned to the High–A Clearwater Threshers of the Florida State League (FSL), becoming a bullpen staple with a 2–0 record and a 0.57 ERA in 12 appearances.
 Hammer struck out 20 batters in 15 2/3 FSL innings, issued only two walks, and held his opponents to a .154 batting average.
 Impressed with his regular season performance, the Phillies sent Hammer to the Arizona Fall League to continue working on his pitch mechanics as a member of the Glendale Desert Dogs.
 In 10 appearances for Arizona, Hammer posted an ERA of 0.66, with 11 strikeouts in 13 2/3 innings and only 0.805 walks plus hits per innings pitched (WHIP).

 After starting the 2018 baseball season in extended spring training with the Phillies, Hammer reported back to Clearwater in June.
 He appeared in only three games, allowing three earned runs in 3 2/3 innings before going on the disabled list (DL).
 He spent most of the season on the DL with a strained elbow, appearing in only 12 games.
 Nine of those appearances were in relief for the Threshers, with whom he went 1–2 with a 2.79 ERA and struck out 12 batters in 9 2/3 innings.
 The other three were quick outings with the Gulf Coast League Phillies.
 Although he was not invited to spring training in 2019, Hammer did receive a promotion, starting the season with the Double-A Reading Fightin' Phils.
 In 13 games and 21 innings there, Hammer went 1–0 with a 1.77 ERA.
 He made one appearance for the Triple-A Lehigh Valley IronPigs as well, recording outs against all six batters he faced.